 Whether you have been married for a year or for twenty years, the prospect of divorce can be frightening.
 Approximately 50% of marriages end in divorce.
 So how do you get through this transition?
 Is a Do-It-Yourself divorce right for you?
 We can help you with the decisions as you go through this process.

-Here are a few things you need to know about NC divorce:
+Here are a few things you need to know about divorce in North Carolina:

 - An absolute divorce ends the marriage.
 You must be separated for a full year before you can file the law suit to obtain the divorce.